mjhenkes/auth0-react-samples/Sample-01/README.md

+# Testing cy.origin against auth0

+This repo is a clone of https://github.com/auth0-samples/auth0-react-samples sample-01 with cypress tests added in on top if it.
+For the tests to run you will have to follow the guide below, fill out the `src/auth_config.json` config and add a username and password in the `cypress.json` file.

+Once auth is setup correctly, you can start the server with:

+`npm run dev`

+and in another terminal run the tests with:

+`npm run cypress:open`

 # Auth0 React SDK Sample Application

 This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 The sample is a companion to the [Auth0 React SDK Quickstart](https://auth0.com/docs/quickstart/spa/react).